tududes/btt-subnet-dca/README.md

 #### ⚡ Required Arguments:
 - `--netuid`: The subnet ID to operate on (e.g., 19 for inference subnet)
-- `--wallet`: The name of your wallet
+- `--wallet`: The name of your wallet (not required with --rotate-all-wallets)
-- `--hotkey`: The name of the hotkey to use
+- `--hotkey`: The name of the hotkey to use (not required with --rotate-all-wallets)
 - `--slippage`: Target slippage in TAO (e.g., 0.0001).
 Lower values mean smaller trade sizes
 - `--budget`: Maximum TAO budget to use for trading operations (use 0 to use full available balance/stake)